July 19

 Causes of Skin Conditions

-If some have high blood glucose level, their blood flow to the skin might reduce.
+If some have high blood glucose levels, their blood flow to the skin might be reduced.
 This can result in damage to their nerves and blood vessels.
 Moreover, the skin’s collagen might suffer from changes because of the decreased blood circulation.

-In addition, the skin’s appearance and texture starts to change, and they affect the ability to regenerate.
+In addition, the skin’s appearance and texture start to change, and they affect the ability to regenerate.
 On top of that, their ability to sweat might go through some adjustments.

 Their sensitivity to pressure and temperature will increase.
-Also, the medications people drink for lowering the glucose levels might increase the risk of developing these skin problems.
+Also, the medications people drink to lower their glucose levels might increase the risk of developing these skin problems.

 Besides, one-third of those with the condition tend to get these kinds of skin conditions.
 That is why people need to watch the: